-The funding allows researchers to work on cures and treatments for childhood diseases such as asthma, cystic fibrosis, cancer and blood disorders, cardiovascular disease, epilepsy, diabetes, autoimmune disorders, infectious diseases, autism and more.
+Funding allows researchers to work on cures and treatments for childhood diseases, such as asthma, cystic fibrosis, cancer and blood disorders, cardiovascular disease, epilepsy, diabetes, autoimmune disorders, infectious diseases, autism spectrum disorder and more.

 Some recent NIH-funded projects include:

-- Redefining clinical viscosity in sickle cell disease: Wilbur Lam, MD, PhD, will lead research with a multi-disciplinary experimental and computational approach that aims to construct a comprehensive understanding of effective blood viscosity in the context of sickle cell disease (SCD) vaso-occlusion.
-Successful completion of this project could ultimately lead to patient-specific transfusion regimens catered towards each patient’s individual hematologic profile.
-The approach and methods may be the basis to developing new therapeutic strategies for SCD.
+- Redefining clinical viscosity in sickle cell disease: Wilbur Lam, MD, PhD, a Pediatric Hematologist/Oncologist at Children's and Associate Professor at Emory University, will lead research with a multidisciplinary experimental and computational approach that aims to construct a comprehensive understanding of effective blood viscosity in the context of sickle cell disease vaso-occlusion.
+Successful completion of this project could ultimately lead to patient-specific transfusion regimens catered toward each patient’s individual hematologic profile.
+The approach and methods may be the basis to developing new therapeutic strategies for sickle cell disease.

-- Measuring gene-environment transactions to identify sensitive periods for infant social behavior and brain growth: Warren Jones, PhD, will measure genetic and environmental influence on social visual engagement and brain growth from birth through toddlerhood, quantifying effects of gene-environment transactions over time.
-The study will measure how infants look at the social world as well as changing brain connectivity under conditions of controlled genetic variation by following both identical and fraternal twins from the first week after birth.
-This project will provide insights into modifiable behavioral pathways that offer the greatest therapeutic potential to prevent or preempt the emergence of deleterious consequences of atypical development as found in ASD and other neurodevelopmental disabilities.
+- Measuring gene-environment transactions to identify sensitive periods for infant social behavior and brain growth: Warren Jones, PhD, Director of Research at Marcus Autism Center, will measure genetic and environmental influence on social visual engagement and brain growth from birth through toddlerhood, quantifying effects of gene-environment transactions over time.
+The study will measure how infants look at the social world, as well as changing brain connectivity under conditions of controlled genetic variation by following both identical and fraternal twins from the first week after birth.
+This project will provide insights into modifiable behavioral pathways that offer the greatest therapeutic potential to prevent or preempt the emergence of deleterious consequences of atypical development as found in autism and other neurodevelopmental disabilities.

-The NIH is the largest source of funding for medical research in the world, granting more than 80 percent of its budget to more than 300,000 researchers at more than 2,500 universities, medical schools and other research institutions in every state and around the world.
+The NIH is the largest source of funding for medical research in the world, granting more than 80% of its budget to more than 300,000 researchers at more than 2,500 universities, medical schools and other research institutions in every state and around the world.
 The Blue Ridge Institute for Medical Research is a trusted nonprofit that utilizes data annually on all research and development contracts award by the NIH.
-Visit choa.org/research or https://med.emory.edu/departments/pediatrics/ to learn more.
+Visit choa.org/research or med.emory.edu/departments/pediatrics/ to learn more.